 The Met's Deputy Assistant Commissioner Sue Akers said the police officer's arrest was "hugely disappointing".

 She said: "I made it very clear when I took on this investigation the need for operational and information security.
 It is hugely disappointing that this may not have been adhered to.

-"The MPS (Metropolitan Police Service) takes the unauthorised disclosure of information extremely seriously and has acted swiftly in making these arrests."'Off-the-record sources'
+"The MPS (Metropolitan Police Service) takes the unauthorised disclosure of information extremely seriously and has acted swiftly in making these arrests."

 It is understood that the officer's arrest relates to the alleged leaking of information to an unnamed newspaper.
 It is not possible to confirm the newspaper's identity however the Guardian has issued a statement.

 It says: "On the broader point raised by the arrest, journalists would no doubt be concerned if conversations between off-the-record sources and reporters came routinely to be regarded as criminal activity.

 "In common with all news organisations we have no comment to make on the sources of our journalism."

 The officer has been released on bail until 29 September.